arvia-saelthorne/saelin-arvia-framework/Corporate/README.md

 the Corporate Compliance Rules

-No deviations.

 10.4 Boundary Conditions
-Corporate publications may not include operational instructions, implementation guidance, or domain‑specific procedures.
+Corporate publications may not include operational instructions or implementation guidance.

 10.5 Non‑Disclosure of Primal
-SAF‑Primal2.0 itself is never published.
+Primal is never published.
 Corporate publishes only the business‑domain interpretation.